What is PROBIOTIC?

 How should I use PROBIOTIC?

 Follow all directions on the product package.
 Refer to the label directions for your specific product to see if the dose should be swallowed whole, chewed, sprinkled onto food or mixed with liquid.
 If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.
 If you have any questions, ask your doctor or pharmacist.
 Some probiotic products may contain live bacteria (such as bifidobacteria).
 Antibiotics may prevent these products from working well.
 Take any product containing live bacteria at least 2 to 3 hours before or after taking antibiotics.
 Follow the directions for your specific product.
 If you are taking this product for diarrhea due to antibiotics, do not use it if you have a high fever or for more than 2 days, unless directed by your doctor.
 You may have a serious problem that requires medical treatment.
-If your condition persists or worsens, or if you think you may have a serious medical problem, seek immediate medical attention.
+If your condition lasts or gets worse, or if you think you may have a serious medical problem, get medical help right away.

 What should I tell my health care provider before I take PROBIOTIC?